It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Either way, the bigger problem is that you’re peeing at the wrong place and time when you don’t want to and you want to know how to prevent this, yes?

 How to Treat Urinary Incontinence

-First off, we need to understand about the pelvic floor.
+First off, we need to understand the pelvic floor.
 The pelvic floor is a muscular base of the abdomen attached to the bony pelvis.
 A woman’s pelvic floor muscles support her bladder, uterus and colon.
 (Think of a basket or a hammock)

 Your pelvic floor muscles help you control your bladder.
-It can help in maintaining pressure gradient that prevents the unwanted flow.
+It can help in maintaining a pressure gradient that prevents unwanted flow.
 Thus it is important to keep your pelvic floor muscles strong.
 The ability to engage the pelvic floor (and ensure other body parts aren’t creating unnecessary pressure) during the activities that often cause leakage can save you from embarrassment and stress.
 If you have strong pelvic muscles and good body awareness, it can buy you time until you get into the nearest restroom.

 So how do you strengthen your pelvic muscles and ensure you’re not creating unnecessary pressure?